tmhsplb/opiddailydoc/docs/Infrastructure.md

 was used to remove these columns when it was realized they would not be needed.

-The second entity to be added to project OPIDDaily was the class `Entities\Visit.cs`.
+The second entity to be added to project OPIDDaily was the class Entities\Visit.cs.
 This entity was connected to the OPIDDaily data context by the inclusion of the declaration

     public DbSet<Visit> Visits { get; set; }